richpeck/exception_handler/README.md

   <img src="./readme/http_codes.png" />
 </p>

-The system inserts our custom [ `controller`](app/controllers/exception_handler/exceptions_controller.rb) into [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration), allowing us to render custom HTML for erroneous requests.
-It also means we're able to save the errors in their own database table, send emails and completely customize the response
+The gem inserts our custom [ `controller`](app/controllers/exception_handler/exceptions_controller.rb) into [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration), allowing us to render custom HTML for erroneous requests.
+It also means we're able to save the errors in their own database table, send emails and completely customize the response.

 The controller uses a *single* method/view to build a response to errors.
-This view remains the same for *every* exception; ONLY change is the *[layout](/app/views/layouts/exception.html.erb)* - which depends on the HTTP response to be returned (`4xx` or `5xx`).
+This view remains the same for *every* exception; the ONLY change is the *[layout](/app/views/layouts/exception.html.erb)* - which depends on the HTTP response being returned (`4xx` or `5xx`).

 The beauty lies in the *simplicity* through which this is achieved.
 Rather than having many different elements, the SOLE focus is to provide different HTML responses via differing *layouts*. `ExceptionHandler` does this within the scope of `ActionView`, allowing for the use of `views`, `helpers` and `data` from the database (if necessary).